 We used to have tall baby gates completely blocking off access to the rest of the house from this living/dining room.
 But, as our child with special needs got bigger and stronger, they become a hazard.
 He tried climbing over them and just pushed through them, knocking the whole gate over.

-So we’ve taken those down, but I really miss them!
+So we’ve taken those down, but I miss them!

 If you have end tables or something, consider adding some toys.
 If you have toddlers who love to empty out cupboards, this gives them an area where they can explore and empty without getting into mischief.

-I like to keep some blankets nearby, so the kids can create beds on the floor, or pull around them on chilly days.
+I like to keep some blankets nearby so the kids can make beds on the floor or pull them around them on chilly days.
+They’ve been turned into numerous forts over the years.

-Depending on what you’re doing in your business, you may be spending quite a bit of time in your work area.
+Depending on your business, you may spend quite a bit of time in your work area.
 Make sure it’s comfortable for everyone.

 4. Declutter Frequently

 My desk isn’t always spic and span.
-In fact, I often have to stop and clear it off before I return my laptop to it in the evenings.
+I often have to stop and clear it off before I return my laptop to it in the evenings.

-By taking time regularly to declutter the area, I make sure it never gets too bad.
-It keeps me from stacking up papers and never looking at them again.
+By taking time regularly to declutter the area, I ensure it never gets too bad.
+It also prevents me from stacking up papers and never looking at them again.

 I tend to take lots of notes by hand, and then transfer them to the computer if it’s something I need long-term.
-These papers need to get tossed in with the papers to go in the wood stove instead of staying stacked up on my desk.
+These papers need to be tossed in with the papers to go in the wood stove instead of staying stacked on my desk.

 5. Use Your Space